 FDA does not have regulations for the term “organic” for cosmetics.
 The U.S. Department of Agriculture (USDA) regulates the use of the term “organic” for agricultural products stating that products labeled “organic” must contain at least 95% organically produced ingredients (excluding water and salt).
 And any ingredients outside that 95% have to be on the National List of Allowed and Prohibited substances.
 If a product has one organic ingredient, they cannot claim the product is organic.
 Products that claim to be organic have to be certified, and if it is not certified, they cannot make any organic claim on the product or display the USDA Organic Seal.
 So just because one ingredient is organic, that does not mean the whole product is organic.

 The long and short of it is: If your apple has the USDA organic seal on it, it is organic.
 YUM!
 If your cosmetic has the USDA organic seal, then it is made of agricultural ingredients and was deemed eligible for certification.

 Are all our products certified organic?
 Nope, and we are OK with that.
 We use lots of certified organic ingredients including our oils, and many herbs.
-But we also use wild crafted herbs and beeswax from local sources that are not eligible for the organic label.
+But we also use wild-crafted herbs and ingredients from local sources.

 What About Natural?